WebDevStudios/wds-acf-blocks/documentation/WP-CLI.md

 -   title : The title of the block
 -   desc : The description of the block
--   keyword : Block keywords
+-   keyword : Block keywords.
+The slug for the block keyword is added automatically so this can be anything other than the slug to quickly get the block via search.
 -   icon : The icon of the block

 ## Documentation Navigation